sad-spirit/pg-wrapper/docs/converter-factories.rst

 .. note::
-    Using some sort of cache is highly recommended in production to prevent database lookups on each page request.
+    Using some sort of cache is highly recommended in production to prevent metadata lookups from database on each page request.

 ``CachedTypeOIDMapper`` is pre-populated with info on PostgreSQL's built-in data types, thus it is usable even without a configured connection.
 There will also be no need to query database for type metadata if only